String Diagrams with Factorized Densities: Diagrams as causal factorizations of joint distributions and densities

 \section{Diagrams as causal factorizations of joint distributions and densities}

-This section demonstrates that string diagrams with factorized densities support the full ``ladder of causation'' as probabilistic models: posterior distributions, interventions, and counterfactual queries.
-Section~\ref{sec:gadgets} presented the $\dJoint{\M}$ construction for building up joint densities while still expressing arbitrary pushforward measures over them.
-Reasoning about directed graphical models or probabilistic programs compositionally requires providing a graphical syntax interpretable into $\dJoint{\M}$.
-Recent work~\cite{FritzKlingler2023,FritzLiang2023} treated a combinatorial syntax of string diagrams as generalized causal models; this section applies that syntax to our constructions.
-Section~\ref{subsec:causal_models} reviews the definitions involved in constructing a causal model as a morphism in a freely generated Markov category and interpreting it into a target Markov or copy/delete category.
-Section~\ref{subsec:joint_scm} then interprets generalized causal models into joint density kernels and shows how to represent interventions and counterfactuals.
+This section demonstrates that string diagrams with factorized densities support the full ``ladder of causation''~\cite{Pearl2018} as probabilistic models: factorized distributions, interventions, and counterfactual queries.
+Section~\ref{sec:gadgets} presented the $\dJoint$ construction for building up joint densities while still expressing arbitrary pushforward measures over them.
+Reasoning about directed graphical models or probabilistic programs compositionally requires providing a graphical syntax interpretable into $\dJoint$.
+Recent work~\cite{FritzKlingler2023,FritzLiang2023} treated a combinatorial syntax of string diagrams as generalized causal models.
+This section first reviews the definitions of a generalized causal model and its factorization of a Markov kernel, then applies that syntax to this paper's novel constructions.
+Doing so will enable show that via generalized causal models, joint density kernels admit factorization of their densities (Theorem~\ref{thm:factorization_joint_densities}), interventional distributions (Theorem~\ref{thm:interventional_dists}), and counterfactual distributions (Theorem~\ref{thm:counterfactuals}).

+\emph{Generalized} causal models~\cite{FritzKlingler2023} provide several advantages over causal Bayesian networks as a representation of causal structure in probability models.
+They allow for global inputs to and outputs from a causal model, making explicit the interface necessary to reason compositionally about causal structures.
+It also makes explicit the grouping of ``nodes'' (in the underlying graph or hypergraph) into Markov kernels, clarifying how the joint distribution decomposes into random variables and causal mechanisms.